Darv72/liferay_k8/README.md

 Once authenticated you will need to connect to the AKS cluster.
 The required command can be found on the Connect tab of the AKS cluster and will follow a syntax like this:

-az aks get-credentials --resource-group <resourcegroup> --name <clustername>
+> az aks get-credentials --resource-group <resourcegroup> --name <clustername>

 To deploy any of the manifests included in this repo into AKS first clone the repo to your local PC then run the following command:

-kubectl apply -f <X>_deploy.yaml
+> kubectl apply -f <X>_deploy.yaml

 Where X is the application manifest you wish to deploy.
 To delete any of the items defined within the manifest run the following:

-kubectl delete -f <X>_deploy.yaml
+> kubectl delete -f <X>_deploy.yaml

 Once all three applications have been deployed it will be neccassary to copy over the configuration files needed for Liferay to connect to the database and Elasticsearch.
 These files are found in the /mount directory.
 To do so run the following commands:

-Identify the name of the pod Liferay is running in: kubectl get pods
+Identify the name of the pod Liferay is running in:
+> kubectl get pods

 Example output:
-NAME                       READY   STATUS    RESTARTS   AGE liferay-556cdc748f-nk7wz   1/1     Running   0          3h10m
+> NAME                       READY   STATUS    RESTARTS   AGE
+> liferay-556cdc748f-nk7wz   1/1     Running   0          3h10m

-Then copy the files to that pod with the following command: kubectl cp ./mount/files liferay-556cdc748f-nk7wz:/mnt/liferay
+Then copy the files to that pod with the following command:
+> kubectl cp ./mount/files liferay-556cdc748f-nk7wz:/mnt/liferay

-Then delete the Liferay pod, the pod will restart and apply the newly copied config files on startup: kubectl delete -n liferay pod liferay-556cdc748f-nk7wz
+Then delete the Liferay pod, the pod will restart and apply the newly copied config files on startup:
+> kubectl delete pod liferay-556cdc748f-nk7wz